 - In a franchise sense, the newest Atelier games are now coming over, Rorona and Annie respectively... which means that this trope has happened again.
 Liese Randel in Atelier Annie shows up in the second year of gameplay to help out our heroine and seemingly has a bit of history... history which is covered in her own game, Atelier Liese, which didn't make it out of Japannote meaning English gamers only know her from Annie.

-- Cless Albane and Arche Klein, of Tales of Phantasia fame, made their Western debut in 1998... in a cameo in Tales of Destiny.
-And then they appeared in Tales of Eternia (known in the West as Tales Of Destiny 2) as a Bonus Boss fight.
+- Cress Albane and Arche Klein, of Tales of Phantasia fame, made their Western debut in 1998... in a cameo in Tales of Destiny.
+And then they appeared in Tales of Eternia (known in the West as Tales of Destiny II) as a Bonus Boss fight.
 Phantasia didn't cross the Pacific until 2006, over a decade after its debut in Japan and eight years after the characters showed up in ToD.

 - Eugene and Annie from Tales of Rebirth.
-Their American debut was in 2007 in Tales of the World: Radient Mythology, 3 years after ToR came out in Japan.
+Their American debut was in 2007 in Tales of the World: Radiant Mythology, three years after ToR came out in Japan.

 - Tales of the Abyss has Cameo fights too.
-Granted, all three of the cameos in Tales of Symphonia were from games that were released in America before (Garr was from Tales of Destiny, Farah and Meredy were from Tales of Eternia), but not in Europe.
-However, in Tales of the Abyss, there's Mint (from Tales of Phantasia, not released until much later in the US), Philia (from Tales of Destiny, released years ago), and Reid from Tales of Eternia.
+Granted, all three of the cameos in Tales of Symphonia were from games that were released in America before (Garr was from Tales of Destiny, Farah and Meredy were from Tales of Eternia), but not in Europenote .
+However, in Tales of the Abyss, there's Mint (from Tales of Phantasia, which was finally released in the US the same year as Abyss), Philia (from Tales of Destiny, released years ago), and Reid from Tales of Eternia.
 However, who's this "Nanaly" girl in there?
 She is not Chelsea from Tales of Destiny.
-Ironically she's from the real Tales of Destiny 2 and is in no way related to Chelsea unless you WMG her to be a descendant of Chelsea (or Mary).
+Ironically she's from the real Tales of Destiny 2 (note the Arabic numeral; Eternia used a Roman one) and is in no way related to Chelsea unless you WMG her to be a descendant of Chelsea (or Mary).
 Not to mention, two of Anise's Tokunaga accessories that reference Reala and Harold also first appeared in the west through Tales of the Abyss.

 - Tales of Vesperia also had Barbatos appear as a cameo boss - and neither the Destiny remake nor the real ToD2 ever was released outside of Japan!

-- Tales of Graces f had three of these upon its western release in the forms of Veigue Lungberg (Tales of Rebirth), Reala (Tales of Destiny 2) and Kohak Hearts (Tales of Hearts).
+- Tales of Graces f had three of these upon its western release in the forms of Veigue Lungberg (Tales of Rebirth), Reala (Tales of Destiny 2), and Kohaku Hearts (Tales of Hearts).
 The PS Vita version of Tales of Hearts is the only one that's getting a western release.

 - One of the save data unlockables in Tales of Symphonia Chronicles is an alternate costume for Kratos based on Ludger from Tales of Xillia 2.
 While Xillia 2 was released a year before the compilation in Japan, Symphonia Chronicles came out first in the US.